Hot Thai Kitchen

 1. Cut thick gailan stems on a sharp bias into thin slices.
 Thinner stems can be chopped into 2-inch pieces.
 Once you get to the leaves, cut them into bite-sized chunks.
 Keep the stems and leaves separated.

-3. In a small bowl, combine oyster sauce, soy sauce, sugar, and water; stir to mix.
+3. In a small bowl, combine oyster sauce, soy sauce, sugar, and water; stir until the sugar is dissolved.

 4. In a wok, fry the garlic in a little oil over medium-low heat for a minute or so until light golden.
 Don't use high heat as you want the garlic to have time to soften and infuse the flavour into the oil.